thkreutz/thkreutz.github.io/_pages/about.md

   - /about.html
 ---

-I have been a Ph.D. candidate (02/2022 - 07/2025) at the Technical University of Darmstadt and recently submitted and successfully defended <a href="https://tuprints.ulb.tu-darmstadt.de/id/eprint/31055">my dissertation</a>.
-My work mainly evolves around LiDAR-based scene understanding tasks and (multi-modal) representation learning.
+I obtained my Ph.D.
+(02/2022 - 07/2025) at the Technical University of Darmstadt and recently submitted and successfully defended <a href="https://tuprints.ulb.tu-darmstadt.de/id/eprint/31055">my dissertation</a>.
+My work mainly evolved around LiDAR-based scene understanding tasks and (multi-modal) representation learning.
 More specifically, I have worked on various interesting problems and areas, including LiDAR motion segmentation, LiDAR semantic segmentation, crowd simulation, and multi-modal contrastive learning.
 Please find my peer-reviewed publications below if you are interested in my work.
+I am currently with the Bundesamt für Kartographie und Geodäsie (https://www.bkg.bund.de/), working on (large-scale) geospatial 3D scene understanding and digital twins.

 ## Recent highlights
 - [Jun, 2025] 🔥 Paper accepted to ICCV 2025